UlinProject/REDBOXMINI5-ARMBIAN/README.md

 #### Will there be WI-FI support?

 Not at the moment due to the difficulty of obtaining working and up-to-date driver source code.
 Also, this chip is not very productive and preference remains for wired eth or usb wifi.

+#### I2C support?

+Not a single port is working, all i2c buses in the device tree are disabled.
+I2C0, I2C1, I2C2 are physically blocked.

+<i>TODO?
+In theory you can use pins PL0, PL1, supposedly used for the WIFI chip.</i>